 Credit risk refers to the risk that a counter party may default on its contractual obligations resulting in a financial loss.
 MCCC is exposed to credit risk with respect to the accounts receivable.
 MCCC assesses, on a continuous basis, accounts receivable and provides for any amounts that are not collectible in the allowance for doubtful accounts.
-The allowance for doubtful accounts at March 31, 2023 is nil (2022 - nil).
-There has been no change to the risk exposure from 2022.
+There is no allowance for doubtful accounts at March 31, 2024 or March 31, 2023.
+There has been no change to the risk exposure from 2023.